 Businesses are required to estimate the number of new jobs that will be created at their qualifying facilities when they apply for the preference.
-The current beneficiaries estimated they would create 989 new full-time jobs.
+The current beneficiaries estimated they would create 989 new full-time jobs, in addition to the 2,764 people they were already employing.
 The actual number of net new jobs these same beneficiaries reported in 2016 was 87 percent lower than estimated.
 There is variation in job changes reported by beneficiaries, with some reporting increases and others reporting decreases compared to their applications.
 However, businesses overall reported a net total increase of 131 jobs at qualifying facilities.